-I currently have a requirement for a highly available multiple region message bus with at-least-once delivery to Azure Functions.
+UPDATE - After I’d talked to people in Microsoft about this, and possibly as a result, they removed the no data loss guarantee from the docs, so back to Service Bus it was :) I currently have a requirement for a highly available multiple region message bus with at-least-once delivery to Azure Functions.
 The usual way of doing this would be to use Service Bus with active replication.
 In other words, you set up queues/topics in two regions and clients send two copies of each message, one to each region.
-The receivers then read messages from both regions and keep a log of messages already received to avoid duplicate processing.

 Following up from the NIDC launch event on Friday night, it seems there’s some confusion about what sort of talks we’re looking for and what should go in the talk synopsis when you’re submitting.
 In particular, some people are deciding not to submit talks on the (incorrect) assumption that theythey’re technical enough, or just because they don’t know what to fill in on the submission form.
 So here’s my take on it.